superbenefit/WREEP-docs/overview.md

-# WREEP Project Community
+# Windfall Protocol Project Community

-In addition to its [core scope of work](project.md), the WREEP project will gather a digital community to promote the exploration and adoption of emerging coordination tools for place-based energy efficiency initiatives.
+In addition to its [core scope of work](project.md), the Windfall Protocol project will gather a digital community to promote the exploration and adoption of emerging coordination tools for place-based energy efficiency initiatives.

 This community will follow the project and contribute to its development by generating signals, sharing ideas and advocating for the adoption emerging coordination tools for improving energy efficiency in the built environment. &#x20;